XBigTK13X/expo-snowui/design/focus-context.md

 First, a map of string keys to element refs.
 Second, a map of string keys to other string keys.
 This is a shallow tree structure.

+Maps will have layers.
+Adding a single map merges the provided data into the current state of the current top (end of list) layer.
+Components can clear all layers, remove the current layer, or add a new layer to the top.

+## Pitfalls

+1. Need to handle scrolling pages that are larger than the viewport
+2. Need to handle virtual lists